Grief, smiles as Floyd family meets Biden a year after death

 She and several other family members joined Minneapolis Mayor Jacob Frey and others marking the anniversary in the city where George Floyd died, and other events took place in New York, Los Angeles and other cities in the U.S. and abroad.

-Speaking to reporters at the end of the day, Biden said he had spoken with congressional negotiators and “I’m hopeful that sometime after Memorial Day we’ll have an agreement.”
+Speaking to reporters at the end of the day, Biden said he had spoken with congressional negotiators and was “hopeful that sometime after Memorial Day we’ll have an agreement.”

 With the proposed George Floyd Justice in Policing Act still pending, his family began the day meeting with legislators and headed back to Capitol Hill later from the White House.